Incline Village - Crystal Bay Township Justice Court

 INCLINE JUSTICE COURT IS PLEASED TO ANNOUNCE ITS PLAN TO REOPEN TO THE PUBLIC FOR ARRIGNMENTS AND HEARINGS ON TUESDAYS, WEDNESDAYS AND SOME THURSDAYS COMMENCING ON JULY 1, 2021.
 THE COURT WILL ALSO CONTINUE TO ALLOW COUNSEL AND LITIGANTS TO APPEAR VIRTUALLY PURSUANT TO THE COURT'S VIRTUAL COURT CALENDAR (Please see below) AND WILL BE HOLDING HYBRID ARRAIGNMENTS AND HEARINGS.
 IF IN DOUBT AS TO WHETHER YOU SHOULD APPEAR IN PERSON OR VIRTUALLY, PLEASE CALL THE COURT AT 775.832.4100 OR EMAIL US AT .

 IMPORTANT - READ THIS!

 Kindly check back to this website for updates.
-We will keep you advised as our phased plan to reopen the Court is developed, and we reach community milestones that allow us to begin to partially open to the public.
+We will keep you advised as our phased plan to reopen the Court is implemented, and we reach community milestones that allow us to fully open to the public.